 I forgot just how drastic the change was until I was putting this post together and went through the before pics.
 Quite the change!

-SOURCES: walls republic wallpaper . galvanized wash basin . faucet . cabinet color (Benjamin Moore – Simply White) . knobs . grey frame . white frame . faux aloe plant . clear storage jar
+SOURCES: walls republic wallpaper .
+DIY built-in washer and dryer . galvanized wash basin . faucet . cabinet color (Benjamin Moore – Simply White) . knobs . grey frame . white frame . faux aloe plant . clear storage jar

 SHOP THE LOOK: